dokku/dokku/docs/nginx.md

 # Nginx Configuration

-Dokku uses nginx as it's server for routing requests to specific applications.
+Dokku uses nginx as its server for routing requests to specific applications.
 By default, access and error logs are written for each app to `/var/log/nginx/${APP}-access.log` and `/var/log/nginx/${APP}-error.log` respectively

 ```
 nginx:access-logs <app> [-t]                     Show the nginx access logs for an application (-t follows)